 Do demolitions require a Certificate of Appropriateness?

 Yes.
 Demolition can permanently alter the character of historic structures and may have a significant impact to the remaining structures and surrounding areas.
-I am still unsure as to how to begin.

 Where can I seek help?

 Preservation Guidelines for the Historic Districts are available to download and City staff is available to assist you throughout the process.
-If you have any questions about Norman’s Historic Districts or would like additional information about the City’s Historic District Ordinance, please contact the Revitalization Division of the Planning and Community Development Department at 366-5392.
+If you have any questions about Norman’s Historic Districts or would like additional information about the City’s Historic District Ordinance, please contact Anaïs Starr in the Revitalization Division of the Planning and Community Development Department at 366-5392.